of children served

-The Family Center of Washington County’s Mission is, “Building Resourceful Families and Healthy Children to create a Strong Community.”
-Our Child, Youth, and Family services served 3,200 individuals in Central Vermont during the fiscal year from July 2017 – June 2018.
+The Family Center of Washington County’s Mission is “Building Resourceful Families and Healthy Children to create a Strong Community.”
+Our Child, Youth, and Family Services served 2,529 individuals and families in Central Vermont during the fiscal year from July 2022 – June 2023.

 # of children served